CERVICAL RETROLISTHESIS

 ACDF is one of the most common surgical procedures for treating cervical retrolisthesis.
 It is particularly useful when disc degeneration or herniation contributes to the vertebral displacement and nerve compression.

 - Procedure: During ACDF, the surgeon approaches the cervical spine from the front (anterior).
-The damaged disc between the affected vertebrae is removed (discectomy), and the vertebrae are fused together using a bone graft or synthetic spacer.
+The damaged disc between the affected vertebrae is removed (discectomy), and the doctors fuse the vertebrae using a bone graft or synthetic spacer.
 A metal plate with screws is often used to provide additional stability.

 - Indications: ACDF is indicated in cases of significant disc degeneration, nerve root compression, or spinal instability.
 It aims to decompress the affected nerves and prevent further vertebral movement.